FuelLabs/sway/docs/src/blockchain-development/access_control.md

 The `BASE_ASSET_ID` constant is **not** a reserved address and should not be treated as such.

-The `BASE_ASSET_ID` is defined in the Standard Library.
+`BASE_ASSET_ID` is defined in the Standard Library.
 It is a `b256` type and is eqivalent to the 0 value.

 Many contracts require some form of ownership.
-When revoking ownership, it is disadvised to the the `BASE_ASSET_ID` of a `Address` or `ContractId` for the new ownership.
+When revoking ownership, it is disadvised to use the `BASE_ASSET_ID` of a `Address` or `ContractId` to reset the owner.
 Instead, it is recommended to use an `Option` of type `Identity` and setting the `Option` to `None`.

 Here is an example of how to properly revoke ownership: